Very ample line bundles on weighted projective spaces and weighted blowups: Small weights

 \item The upper bounds defined by $\variable{maxs}$ in \cref{alg: Recursive algorithm} are often not sharp after a few iterations.
 For instance, if after $k$ iterations we have chosen particular values for $u_{n-k+1}, \ldots, u_n$ such that $\widetilde{\variable{thrs}}$ (defined in line~\ref{line: arrangement thrs}) contains an element of the form $c\bm e_{n-k}$ with $c \leq \variable{maxs}_{n-k}$, then we would obtain a strictly sharper upper bound $u_{n-k} \leq c-1$.
 This drastically reduces the amount of cases to check.

 \item Since the list $\variable{thresholds}$ in \Cref{alg: Recursive algorithm} is lexicographically ordered and consists of nonnegative vectors, its first element is of the form $(0, \ldots, 0, v_n)$.
 At line~\ref{line: upper bound b}, we use this to give a bound $u_n \leq v_n - 1$.
-Computationally, there is almost no performance loss if instead of taking the first element of $\variable{thresholds}$, we loop through the entire list $\variable{thresholds}$ to find all elements of the form $(0, \ldots, 0, v_n)$ and then take the minimum over all~$v_n$.
+Computationally, there is almost no performance loss if instead of taking the first element of $\variable{thresholds}$, we loop through the entire list $\variable{thresholds}$ to find all elements of the form $(0, \ldots, 0, v_n)$ and then take the minimum over all~$v_n$. \item \cref{alg: Bubbles algorithm} only deals with bubbles with positive coordinates so that we can benefit from the strong bounds given by \cref{thm:bound on u when all entries are positive}.
+The algorithm could be adapted to enumerate all bubbles of a given weight vector $\bm w$.
+However, it might be faster to enumerate all bubbles with positive coordinates for every subsequence of $\bm w$ of length at least equal to three, and construct all bubbles from there. \end{enumerate} \end{remark}